Eastern Thailand: Administrative divisions

-Population is based on "Statistics, population and house statistics for the year 2019" from Registration Office Department of the Interior.
-Reference date is 31 December 2019.

-Area is based on "Thailand boundary from Department of Provincial Administration.
+Note: Population is based on "Statistics, population and house statistics for the year 2019" from Registration Office Department of the Interior.
+Reference date is 31 December 2019.Area is based on "Thailand boundary from Department of Provincial Administration.

 Economy

-For FY 2018, Eastern Thailand Region had a combined economic output of 3,026 trillion baht (US$97.6 billion), or 18.5 percent of Thailand's GDP.
+For fiscal year 2018, Eastern Thailand Region had a combined economic output of 3,026 trillion baht (US$97.6 billion), or 18.5 percent of Thailand's GDP.
 Rayong province had an economic output of 1.045 trillion baht (US$33.7 billion).
 This amounted to a per-capita Gross Provincial Product (GPP) value of 1,067,449 baht (US$34,434), almost double the GPP per-capita of the three following provinces in the ranking.